Parents and survivors of mass shooting at Robb Elementary to appear before Congress

 On Wednesday, protesters outside of the NRA headquarters in Virginia pushed for more.

-Texas State Senator Roland Gutierrez will also be in Washington to testify on Thursday.
-Gutierrez has been critical of the law enforcements response to the shooting and of Texas gun laws, which he says make these shootings possible.
+Gutierrez, who represents Uvalde, has been critical of the law enforcements response to the shooting and of Texas gun laws, which he says make these shootings possible.
+At Thursday's hearing, while stifling tears, he recounted the failed police response on May 24 and how "supervisors did nothing, ordered no action."

+Ahead of the upcoming legislative session, Gutierrez has filed a bill which would require a person to be 21 before they could buy "any firearm, club or location-restricted knife."
+The Uvalde shooter was only 18.

+"I have to believe we as lawmakers can solve this problem," he said on Thursday.
+"The alternative is just too evil to contemplate."

 Since the Sandy Hook tragedy, there have been nearly 4,300 mass shootings in the United States, 38 of them happening at schools.